ivangfr/okta-springboot-react/README.md

-# `springboot-react-okta`
+# springboot-react-okta

 The goal of this project is to implement an application where a user can manage (create/read/update/delete) jobs.
-For it, we will create: a backend Restful API called `jobs-api` and a frontend user interface called `jobs-ui`.
+For it, we will create: a backend Restful API called `jobs-api` and a frontend application called `jobs-ui`.
 Furthermore, we will use [`Okta`](https://www.okta.com/) to secure the complete application.

 ## Project User Interface Preview